-- All doors & ticket station must be staffed a min of 20 minutes prior to the advertised start time.
+- All doors and ticket stations must be staffed a minimum of 20 minutes prior to the advertised start time.

-Failure to staff your event according to the prescribed standards, or to adhere to any of the other outlined campus event policies will result in early termination of the event and/or campus sanctions for the sponsoring org. (see below for more information).
+Failure to staff your event according to the prescribed standards, or to adhere to any of the other outlined campus event policies, will result in early termination of the event and/or campus sanctions for the sponsoring organization.
+(See below for more information.)

-All working staff must commit to remaining on site at their post, in compliance of Skidmore's code of conduct, and must be sober prior to and throughout the duration of their shift.
-It is inexcusable to have intoxicated persons representing your org and the college.
+All working staff must commit to remaining on site at their post, in compliance with Skidmore's code of conduct, and must be sober prior to and throughout the duration of their shift.
+It is inexcusable to have intoxicated persons representing your organization and the college.

 Entry Procedure: Exit Doors

-Event Staff working any designated exit doors are responsible for maintaining the doors as ‘exit only’ for the event.
-No one, including club members may enter through these doors with the exception of the on-duty Event Captains and Skidmore professional staff (Campus Police, Dining Services, etc) working the event.
+Event staff working any designated exit doors are responsible for maintaining the doors as "exit only" for the event.
+No one, including club members, may enter through these doors with the exception of the on-duty event captains and Skidmore professional staff (Campus Safety, Dining Services, etc.) working the event.
 Politely direct guests back to the entry.